mermaid-js/mermaid/docs/overview/n00b-overview.md

 **Nodes**

 >These are the boxes that contain text or otherwise discrete pieces of each diagram, separated generally by arrows, except for Gantt Charts and User Journey Diagrams.
-They will be refered to often in the instructions.
+They will be referred to often in the instructions.
 For Diagram Specific Syntax and Instructions, refer to

 ## Advantages of Using Mermaid